 Radio France Internationale, 28 December 2018

-Yury Dmitriev and his adopted daughter Natasha have not seen one another since 16 December 2016 when he was arrested, and she was collected from school and placed in the care of her grandmother (whose daughter abandoned the little girl).
+Yury DMITRIEV and his foster daughter Natasha have not seen one another since mid-December 2016 when he was arrested.
+She was collected from school that day and placed in the care of her grandmother (whose daughter abandoned the little girl).